vshugga/Google-Trends-SVG-Viewer/README.md

 # Google-Trends-SVG-Viewer
-View .SVG files in google trends.
+View SVG files in google trends.

 ## Usage
 Add your svg files named [file number].svg to the 'svgs' folder